emptymalei/deep-learning/dl/time-series/timeseries-datasets.dgp.langevin.md

 # Time Series Data Generating Process: Langevin Equation

-Among the many data generating processes (DGP), Langevin equation is one of the most interesting DGP.
+Among the many data generating processes (DGP), the Langevin equation is one of the most interesting DGP.

 ## Brownian Motion